LewisDyer/StochasticGames/meetings/plan/week10.md

 * Comparing the graphs of the two 12-board variants gives some interesting differences, in particular where the probabilities in the 2d6 graph appear to peak at triangular numbers.
 My current intuition is that this occurs in places where "bad" decisions can lead to the game ending prematurely (e.g if you roll a 10 and cover boards 1-4, that limits a lot more options for future rolls than if you cover board 10), but I'm struggling to come up with ideas as to why that doesn't really show in the 1d12 graph.

 * On a similar note, after computing and visualising the conditional probabilities for each score given that a particular board is covered, I noticed some peculiar patterns, where a particular shape appears to repeat periodically in the graph (while increasing) - an example for board 4 is shown but it's applicable to every graph to some extent.
-I'm curious why this could be the case - it does seem to be related to the triangular numbers somehow, but given it's not an exact match there could be some element of coincedence as well
+I'm curious why this could be the case - it does seem to be related to the triangular numbers somehow, but given it's not an exact match there could be some element of coincedence as well.

 * My current thinking is that it will be more effective for me to move onto Liar's Dice soon, even if Shut the Box isn't completed - I might come up with some ideas for analysis that could later be applied to Shut the Box, and if I spend too long on Shut the Box now there's the risk that my other case studies will be under-developed.